anikesh17612/Wp-dallas-lite/readme.txt

 = Does this theme support any plugins? =

-WP Dallas Lite includes support for Infinite Scroll in Jetpack.
+Dallas Lite includes support for Infinite Scroll in Jetpack.

 == Changelog ==